 The fascinating tale reveals the ways in which a colossal lake in this valley transformed into an active hub of culture and trade, interwoven with myth, spirituality, and geological transformation in a single slash of a sword.

-Using Buddhist texts, Newar oral traditions, and historical sources, this essay investigates the mythology of Manjushri, the rise of Swayambhu, and the significance of these events in the formation of the Kathmandu Valley.
+Using Buddhist texts, Newar oral traditions, and historical sources, this essay investigates the mythology of Manjushri, the rise of Swayambhu (also known as Swayambhunath or the Monkey Temple), and the significance of these events in the formation of the Kathmandu Valley.

 The Sacred Lake and Swayambhu Myth